bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   Save the current x/y positions of the 'lastpt' to a path named "a", overriding the existing path if it already exists.

-# Saving the 'lastpt'

-During a path construction, the x/y coordinates of each new path point is saved internally which is then used when constructing a relative point.
-This point is know as the 'lastpt'.
-This point can accessed anytime via the '&lastpt' path variable, in which case the path returned always contains a single point.

-The current last point can also be saved to another path such that it can be retrieved later.
-To do that the "mark:a" directive can be used, in which case the the current settings of the 'lastpt' is saved to a new path named 'a'.
-If 'a' already exists it will be overwritten.
-For instance, in the following example the dot will be drawn at a location that (5,5).

-    path a = (0,0) [l:5,5] ^mark:b [l:1,1]
-    dot &b

 # The 'dot' command